 Example: A producer’s 2019 sales of eligible commodities totaled $75,000.
 The payment is calculated as ($49,999 times 10.6%) plus ($25,001 times 9.9%) equals a total payment of $7,775.

-Additional examples of CFAP 2 sales commodity calculations for five hypothetical specialty commodity producers can be found on page 22 of the Cost-Benefit Analysis published under CFAP 2 Resources on farmers.gov/cfap.
+Additional examples and clarifications for CFAP 2 sales commodity calculations for can be found under Sales Commodities on farmers.gov/cfap/faq and on page 22 of the Cost-Benefit Analysis published under CFAP 2 Resources on farmers.gov/cfap.
 We recommend referencing these examples to calculate your estimated CFAP 2 payments for fruits, vegetables, horticulture, tree nuts, maple sap, and honey.